 Can I find a furnished apartment in Milan with all expenses included?

 When you are coming for a short term or unknown period, not having to deal with the hassle of decorating, buying new appliances and setting up utility contracts is a real relief.
-Ottavia and her team at Rental Milan carefully choose apartments that have everything set up and ready.
+Ottavia and her team at Rental Milan carefully choose apartments in Milan that have everything set up and ready.
 All the bills: electricity, gas (cooking/heating/hot water), unlimited WiFi Internet, condo expenses, a monthly cleaning service, and a “Personal Assistance” service during your stay is all included.
 The personal assistance service is like having a private concierge to help with getting your documentation, finding a plumber or technician, dealing with noisy neighbors or simply getting local tips on dining and getting around.

 She carefully chooses clean and comfortable places all around town that are ready to move in to.
 Houses are complete with bed linens and bath towels, kitchenware, cleaning products, refrigerator, washing machine and iron, vacuum cleaner, hair dryer, TV, and Wi-Fi.
 In order to keep the house clean and safe, there is no smoking nor pets.